CyberFlameGO/svnpython/Doc/library/exceptions.rst

 .. exception:: StopIteration

-   Raised by an iterator's :meth:`next` method to signal that there are no further values.
-This is derived from :exc:`Exception` rather than :exc:`StandardError`, since this is not considered an error in its normal application.
+   Raised by builtin :func:`next` and an iterator's :meth:`__next__` method to signal that there are no further values.

    .. versionadded:: 2.2

+   .. versionchanged:: 3.0
+      Changed to inherit from Exception instead of StandardError.

 .. exception:: SyntaxError

    Raised when the parser encounters a syntax error.
-This may occur in an :keyword:`import` statement, in an :keyword:`exec` statement, in a call to the built-in function :func:`eval` or :func:`input`, or when reading the initial script or standard input (also interactively).
+This may occur in an :keyword:`import` statement, in a call to the built-in functions :func:`exec` or :func:`eval`, or when reading the initial script or standard input (also interactively).

    .. % XXXJH xref to these functions?